jcdemay/Time-Wizard/README.md

 not just real-time clocks.

 - filets:
-patch timestamps fields in returned structs.
+patch file timestamps fields in returned structs.

 - clamp:
 if file timestamp > forced_now then clamp to forced_now.